getsentry/sentry-ruby/docs/config.rst

 .. describe:: logger

     The logger used by Sentry.
-Default is an instance of Raven::Logger.

     .. code-block:: ruby

-        config.logger = Raven::Logger.new(STDOUT)
+        config.logger = Logger.new(STDOUT)

     Raven respects logger levels.